fernandopalafox/fernandopalafox.github.io/content/writing/unreasonable.md

 > "I been losing friends and finding peace
 But honestly that sounds like a fair trade to me."

-Much work remains to be done, but calmer seas are prevailing, and I now find myself with a sense of meaning and purpose like never before.
+Much work remains to be done, but calmer seas are prevailing, and I now find myself with a sense of meaning and purpose that's stronger than ever before.

 # Acknowledgements
 Thank you to all my friends and family who have encouraged me to keep pushing for what I believe in, even when i'm unreasonable about it :)